 Most households, at some point, take advantage of financial arrangements that allow them to borrow.
 Overall, the household sector in Australia is a net borrower, and as a result, a net payer of interest (Graph 6).
 Those households who have debt will notice that their interest payments are a much higher proportion of their own incomes than indicated by the net payments data.
 This is because the net figure hides much larger gross figures for interest receipts and payments of different population groups.
 The average pattern is to borrow a lot when younger – mainly to finance home ownership – and to pay it back later and gradually become a net financial asset holder in later life.
 This means that, although interest payments are quite small for the household sector in aggregate, interest rate changes can have significant effects on the cash flows of different population groups.

 The effects of changes in interest rates are different for debtor and creditor households: a rise in interest rates reduces the cash flow for debtors while raising it for creditor households.
 However, as households are net payers of interest, the effect on household spending through this channel would not be expected to be fully offsetting.
 Furthermore, the usual assumption is that debtor households are more sensitive to changes in cash flows arising from changes in interest rates than creditors.
 This is because debtor households are less likely to have significant financial assets to help them maintain their spending patterns in the face of a change in income.
-Combined, these factors suggest that the net effect of a rise in interest rates is likely to be to reduce total household spending and, by the same reasoning, a fall in rates will have the reverse effect.
+Combined, these factors suggest that the net effect of a rise in interest rates is likely to be to reduce total household spending and, by the same reasoning, a fall in rates will increase household spending.